-Those portions of the community of Falcon Cove, located in the extreme Northwest corner of Tillamook County, that lie within the County, Sections 1-4, 9-16, and 21-24 of Township 3 North, Range 7 West; and those Sections of Township 3 North, Range 6 West lying within Tillamook County.
+Those portions of the community of Falcon Cove, located in the extreme Northwest corner of Tillamook County, that lie within the County; Sections 1-4, 9-16, and 21-24 of Township 3 North, Range 7 West; and those Sections of Township 3 North, Range 6 West lying within Tillamook County.

-4.2(B) Manzanita ASA Description
+4.2(B) Tillamook ASA Manzanita Sector Description

 Those portions of Tillamook County bounded as follows: North on Hwy.
-101 to the Tillamook/Clatsop county line, just North on Oswald West State Park at approximately MP 36-37; Northeast on Hwy.
+101 to the Tillamook/Clatsop county line, just North of Oswald West State Park at approximately MP 36-37; Northeast on Hwy.
 53 to the Tillamook/Clatsop county line, at approximately MP 11.4; South on Hwy.
 101 to MP Z47, located at approximately halfway between Brighton Beach Moorage and Jetty Fishery; South from Hwy.
 53 on Miami-Foley Rd. to MP 9, last residence in this ASA is 30115; East boundary is the Tillamook/Washington county line.

-4.2(C) Garibaldi ASA Description
+4.2(C) Tillamook ASA Garibaldi Sector Description

 Those portions of Tillamook County bounded as follows: North on Hwy.
 101 to MP Z47 located approximately halfway between Brighton Moorage and Jetty Fishery; North on Miami-Foley Rd. to MP 9, last residence in this ASA is 29805; South on Hwy.
-101 to Alderbrook Road, south of Bay City.
+101 to but not including Alderbrook Road, south of Bay City.

-4.2(D) Tillamook ASA Description
+4.2(D) Tillamook ASA Tillamook Sector Description